vyapp/vy/BOOK.md

     ----------------

-If you switch the focused tab with <Shift-F10| to the right..
+If you switch the focused tab with <Shift-F10| to the right then you will get:

-you will get.

     |Alpha|zeta|
     ----------------